featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 A typical strategy will be:

 - set up a readyness listener so you know when the features have loaded and you have an initial state for them.
-At this stage a server would start listening to the FeatureHub server port.
 - set up your per feature listeners so you can react to their changes in state
 - connect to the FeatureHub server.
 As soon as it has connected and received a list of features it will call your readyness listener.